c-marca/Thesis-Code/README.md

 -

 # TO DO
-- import pretrainer.py and eventually modules
 - Give dependency list so that users can install them, include commands snippets
-- import PULP-TrainLib for deployment of projects on simulated or even real device
 - add results of experiments , plots, logs
+- add pretrainer.py
+- add on-line_trainer.py
+- export .onnx files